What Yoga Means to Me

-The translation of yoga is ‘to yoke’; to merge two things together into unison.
-The irony is that yoga has in and of itself two meanings.
-Yoga can refer to the practices of yoga such as mindful movement (asana) and breath control and release (pranayama), and the state of yoga, which is the state of wholeness, when we miss nothing.
-For me this translates on a practical level to exploring relationship and becoming aware of the dynamic between ourselves and others, and between the body and mind, until all otherness dissolves.
-In other words, yoga is the state of seeings ourselves in all beings.
+‘Yoga’, as a term, means different things to different people.
+The textbook translation of yoga is ‘to yoke’; to merge two things together into unison.
+The irony is that the word yoga in and of itself has two meanings.
+There are the practices of yoga such as mindful movement (asana), breath control and release (pranayama), concentration (dharana) and meditation (dhyana); and then there is the state of yoga, which is the state of wholeness, when we are present in the moment and miss nothing.

-My yoga classes are dynamic and focused on breath awareness designed to slow down and regulate life force (prana).
-I am also fascinated by body alignment and exploring the connection between the body and mind.
-My aim is to wake students up to the awareness of their whole potential and I pay special attention to assisting students into a deeper state of physical and emotional awareness.
+My yoga classes are influenced by the Jivamukti method, Iyengar yoga, and my experience as a Rolfer and Rolf Movement Practioner.
+A focus on breath awareness is helpful in slowing down and regulating our life force (prana).
+Physical alignment helps to focus the mind and stimulate the connection between body and mind.
+Music can help to wake up the senses and evoke meaning.
+I pay special attention to assisting students into a deeper state of physical and emotional awareness.